khalid-el-masnaoui/PHP-Notes/CODING-PRACTICES.md

 - **Encapsulation of behavior:**
     Value objects can also encapsulate behavior related to their encapsulated data, such as formatting, conversion, or calculations.

+- **Usage:**
+    Used to model fundamental concepts within the domain like `Money`, `EmailAddress`, `Coordinates`, where the value itself defines the object's identity and validity.

 ```php
 final class EmailAddress